gptlv/timer-app/README.md

 # Timer App

 A timer app inspired by the iOS timer.

-It is built using TypeScript, React, Tailwind, and the Intersection Observer API.
+## Technologies used

+- React
+- TypeScript
+- Tailwind
+- Intersection Observer API

 ## Installation

 To install and run the app locally, follow these steps:

-1. Clone the repository: `git clone [repository_url]`
+1. Clone the repository

-2. Navigate to the project directory: `cd [project_directory]`
+2. Navigate to the project directory: `cd timer-app`

 3. Install the dependencies: `npm install`